ygalvao/UoW_AI_Final_Project/README.md

 2. Navigate to the location of the using-ml-to-analyze-the-2022-brazilian-elections.ipynb file.
 3. Open the notebook and run the cells sequentially to perform the analysis.

+#### PS.: in the Data Ingestion phase, item 2.2, there is a cell dedicated to run the "Bra Scraper 2022" which is essentially the web scraper bot that gets all the desired data of EVMs from the TSE website.
+If necessary, run it apart from the Notebook.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.